 CURRENT AND FUTURE PLANS FOR THE SITE

-A 1,797 sq.ft. house is proposed for the site.
-Currently, there is a camper and a shed located on the site at this time.
+A 3,351 sq. ft. house with attached garage is proposed for the site.
+Currently there is a workshop located on the site at this time that will remain.

 CONSTRUCTION DESIGN AND MATERIALS